 However, if HMRC has formally recognised your Local Church or Circuit, you should have a charity tax reference number and this is often sufficient evidence of charitable status.
 This tax reference number will appear on any correspondence you have received from HMRC.
 If you are unable to locate your charity tax reference number, you can contact HMRC's dedicated charities helpline on 0300 123 1073.
 In order to become recognised by HMRC, you will need to access the gov.uk website and type in 'charity recognition' in the search box, followed by clicking the link 'Get recognition from HMRC for your charity' and following the process from there.
 The HMRC recognition process takes between 6 and 8 weeks.

-Each managing trustee will need to give details of name, address, date of birth and any previous names e.g. maiden name for the registration and sign a trustee declaration form, see below.
+When registering as a charity, each managing trustee will need to give details of their name, address, date of birth and any previous names (e.g. maiden name) for the registration and sign a trustee declaration form - see below.
 The signed trustee declaration forms must be uploaded as part of the registration process.
-Even after registration is completed all new trustees must sign a trustee declaration form and it must be kept with the charity's records, there is no need to send forms for new trustees to the Charity Commission.
-Only names of trustees will be given on the Charity Commission website information page for your charity, no other personal details will be available to members of the public.
+Even after registration is completed all new trustees must sign a trustee declaration form and it must be kept with the charity's records, although there is no need to send forms for new trustees to the Charity Commission.
+Only the names of trustees will be given on the Charity Commission website information page for your charity; no other personal details will be available to members of the public.